 Dulhandi – Holi Festival:

-Next day to Holi is called the Dulhandi, Festival of Colors.
-On the day of Dulhandi i.e. badi holi people drink Bhang Lassi to cool down the body and play with joy.
+The next day to Holi is called the Dulhandi, Festival of Colors.
+On the day of Dulhandi, i.e. badi holi people drink Bhang Lassi to cool down the body and play with joy.

 Holi Festival in India popularity across various regions:

-Holi Festival is such a popular festival that different places have their unique forms of Holi Festival and it’s know with those place names as well, like: Braj Holi, Barsana Lathmaar Holi & Pushkar Holi.
+Holi Festival is such a popular festival that different places have their unique forms of Holi Festival and it’s known by those place names as well, like Braj Holi, Barsana Lathmaar Holi & Pushkar Holi.

-Braj Holi is very popular in india and all over the world because Radha and Krishan Gopal were used to play with colors and water on this fastival.
-So, devoties of Shri Krishan & Radah play with each other to remember them on this day.
+Braj Holi is very popular in India and all over the world because Radha and Krishan Gopal were used to playing with colors and water on this festival.
+So, devotees of Shri Krishan & Radah play with each other to remember them on this day.

-Braj Holi Fastival continues for many days and they celebrate it until Rang Panchmi.
+Braj Holi Festival continues for many days and they celebrate it until Rang Panchmi.